mbernste/mbernste.github.io/_posts/2021-03-03-cell_types_states_and_ontologies.md

 A cell type is a subset of states
 -------------------

 I argue that one can define a _cell type_ to simply be a **subset of cell states in the cellular state space**.
 For example, when one talks about a "T cell", they are inherently talking about all states in the cell state space in which the cell is performing a function that we have named "T cell".
-Importantly, a cell type is a man-made partition on the cell state space.
+Importantly, a cell type is a man made partition on the cellular state space.
 This is depicted in the figure below:

 <center><img src="https://raw.githubusercontent.com/mbernste/mbernste.github.io/master/images/cellular_state_space_cell_type.png" alt="drawing" width="350"/></center>